Guillaume Postel: Cartographer

 Postel took an interest in geography in his course of lectures at the Collège Royal, now known as Collège de France, in 1537.
 He is believed to have spent the years from 1548 to 1551 traveling to the Holy Land and Ottoman Syria, to collect manuscripts.
 After this trip, he earned the appointment of Professor of Mathematics and Oriental Languages at the Collège Royal.
-In 1557, he published a short compendium under the name, De Universitate Liber, perhaps inspired by that of Henricus Glareanus (1527).
+In 1552, he published a short compendium under the name, De Universitate Liber, perhaps inspired by that of Henricus Glareanus (1527).
 This geographer had drawn two polar projections which remained in manuscript.
 Postel expanded upon De Universitate Liber, which was published as the Cosmographicae Disciplinae Compendium by Johannes Oporinus in Basel, in 1561.

-In Cosmographicae, Postel clearly set out his ideas on the continents of Asia (Sem), Africa (Cham or Chamesia), Europe (Iapetia), the Americas (Atlantides), and Australia (Chasdia).
+In Cosmographicae, Postel clearly set out his ideas on the continents of Asia (Semia, after Shem), Africa (Chamia or Chamesia, after Ham), Europe (Iapetia, after Japheth), the Americas (Atlantides), and Australia (Chasdia, after Cush).
 He denoted the Americas as boreal and austral, and distinctly separated them from Australia (Terre Australle or Chasdia) by the Strait of Magellan (Fretum Martini Bohemi).
 Chasdia was a term created by Postel.